Breadboy0007/TextEmbedding/README.md

 # WordEmbeddings
 Simple Word Embeddings

-This model uses an embedding layer to vectorize popular reddit submissions and uses SPY price movements as targets.
+This model uses an embedding layer to vectorize words in popular reddit submissions while using SPY price movements as targets.